User Interface

 Alarms

 Alarm view provides user with list of alarms for currently selected element of the tree, including all child objects.
-To view all alarms in the system, either use system-wide Alarm Browser (click View ‣ Alarm Browser to open) or select Entire Network object.
+To view all alarms in the system, either use system-wide Alarm Browser (click to open) or select Entire Network object.
 Right-click on the alarm will open pop-up menu with available actions

 Alarm context menu

-Each alarm can be in one of three different states:
+Each alarm can be in one of the following states:

 This view provides access to all collected data, both latest and historical.
 When view is shown, it displays latest values, as well as timestamp when each value was collected.
 Threshold column indicates threshold violations for given DCI.
 User has two options to interact with data:

-• Double click on the DCI will open line graph view for last hour
+Double click on a DCI will open line graph view for last hour

-• Right-click on the DCI will open pop-up menu giving access to all available actions
+Right-click on a DCI will open pop-up menu giving access to available actions

 Line graph built from collected data